FedericoPacheco/todo-app/README.md

 - **Services**: Contain the business logic and interact with models' functions and the ORM (Waterline) to perform operations.
 - **Models**: Represent the domain entities, with their attributes and relationships.

-Controllers do NOT interact directly with models or the database, nor contain significant business logic.
+Controllers do NOT interact directly with models or the database, nor do they contain significant business logic.
-Recurring to a repository/database layer was deemed unnecessary for the scope of this project.
+Resorting to a repository/database layer was deemed unnecessary for the scope of this project.

 ### Data model

 The system has only two entities with the following corresponding attributes:

-- User: id, name, password (hashed), createdAt, updatedAt.
+- `User`: id, name, password (hashed), createdAt, updatedAt.
-- ToDo: id, text, state (pending, completed), owner (foreign key), createdAt, updatedAt.
+- `ToDo`: id, text, state (pending, completed), owner (foreign key), createdAt, updatedAt.

 ### API